 Small Events– Capacity of <150, conferences, classes, or events with minimal to no risk, production, and use of resources.
 Official Institution Sanctioned- Institutionally funded events, such as academic classes and the 50 standard approved events approved by the President’s Cabinet.

 University Schools and Departments- Official university entities Sponsoring or Co-Sponsoring an event with approval of the Dean or Department Head (Director).
 The main function of these sponsored events are for student learning, programs, and recruitment, institutional business, and faculty/staff development.

 Non- Profit 501(c), Employee, and/or DSU Partnerships (revenue generating)- Documented Non-Profits with IRS 501(c) (3) status; DSU (full-time or part-time) employees; Partnerships generating revenue primarily for public/community entities and/or audiences.

 Public or Commercial –A public or commercial for profit and/or revenue generating event.

 Internal Control Measures- DSU administration has identified 50 historically supported and/or sanctioned events that Event Services will prioritize and maintain.
 All other requests will be processed based on policy priorities and resource availability.

 Sponsorship– A sole primary sponsored event by an official school, department, faculty and staff organization.

 Co-Sponsorship- A primary university event co-sponsored with an outside organization.

-Hard Costs- Are costs charged above the Standard Rental including but are not limited to staffing, production time, extra and specialized equipment
+Hard Costs- Costs charged above the Standard Rental including but not limited to staffing, production time, extra and specialized equipment.